1. Overview

 Contextual Surveys

-Added a short pop-up survey when the customer backed out of the Disclosure screen for qualitative data around what they didn’t like
+A short pop-up survey when the customer backed out of the Disclosure screen added qualitative data to the hard numbers

 I reviewed the survey results weekly for insights on how to improve conversion

-After multiple rounds of iterations based on direct customer feedback and data, we were able to increase the click-thru-rate on the Disclosures screen by 20% (relative), from 62.6% to 75.1%.
+Iterations based on customer feedback and data led to an increase of the Disclosures screen click-thru-rate by 20%, from 62.6% to 75.1%.

-Simply being shown fee tables, even though most all fees were $0, caused customers to think there were new fees
+Simply being shown a fee table, even with $0 fees, caused customers to think there were new or hidden fees

 “Why are you showing me all these fees now after I’ve had my account for years?
 It makes me think there will be hidden fees.”